marwisni/CarRentalTask/README.md

 ## Changelog ➡

 - 2023/01/02 - initial commit
-- 2023/01/03 - "same_day" branch
+- 2023/01/03 - "same_day" and "next_day" branches
-  - added description about possible solutions its branches
+  - added description about possible solutions and its branches

 ## Introduction - the project's aim 🎯